64kramsystem/personal_notes/linux_tools.md

 rsync --exclude=parsec-benchmark/.git parsec-benchmark/ /dest    # exclude only the root one
 ```

+The destination user is the current user, unless rsync is run as sudo, in which case, ownership is preserved.

 ## mkfifo

 Messages don't need termination; this is abstracted, so empty messages and binary files can be sent: